ekeih/InfiniteWisdom/README.md

 #### Combining Analysers

 It's also possible to use multiple analysers at the same time.
-This allows you to use the costly Google Vision API for only a specific amount of images a month and use the free tesseract for the rest.
-To do that simply specify all analysers you want to use next to each other so it looks like this:
+This allows you to f. ex. use the costly Google Vision API for only a specific amount of images a month and use the free tesseract for the rest.
+To do that simply specify all analysers you want to use next to each other:

 ```yaml
 InfiniteWisdom: